ebellocchia/bip_utils/README.md

 - Polkadot
 - Generic Substrate coin

+For what regards Monero, it's also possible to generate the same addresses of the official wallets without using BIP44 derivation.

-Clearly, for those coins that support Smart Contracts (e.g. Ethereum, Tron, ...), the generated addresses are valid for all the related tokens.\
+Clearly, for those coins that support Smart Contracts (e.g. Ethereum, Tron, ...), the generated keys and addresses are valid for all the related tokens.\
 I tried to add more coins from time to time.
 If you have some suggestions, feel free to contact me.

 ## Install the package